zarazaga/ImpatientGIS/Impatient_Ch2.md

 ![](SHOTS2/AcDensity.png)

 Run the calculation.
 Then check the new field.
 Right-click on the column and **Sort Descending** to check that the field has populated with data.
-Note that there are many neighborhoods with '0'in this column.
+Note that there are many neighborhoods with '0'in this column. *Why?*

 ## 3.2 Visualise that data in 3d
 *Where are the most densely active neighborhoods in the city?*

-To get the data into 3-d first check our coordinate system - are projecting to a curved surface or a flat surface?
+To get the data into 3-d, first check the coordinate system - Is the map projecting to a curved surface or a flat surface?

 On the Anlysis Tab > Environments >